silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/07_nested_definitions.md

   fields: '*'
 ```

-[info]
+> [!NOTE]
-You cannot define operations on nested types.
+> You cannot define operations on nested types.
 They only accept fields.
-[/info]

 ### Further reading